logzio/fed-exercise/README.md

 * When a user enters text in the filter input, it will filter the comments accordingly.
 * Add server side validation to the submitted comment.
 * No need to use any kind of db or persistency.
 * Do not use any UI/CSS framework (i.e.: bootstrap)
+* Do not send the `node_modules` directory back, and do not commit it.
+It is not needed (and you shouldn't have any changes there anyway).

 **Additional Notes :**